grab-a-byte/blog/src/12-int-parser-challenge.md

 // int
 ```

+I have added comments that link to each section so that the full implementation can be linked back to the parts of this post.

 And just like that we have solved our problem.
 Now to be fair this is how the code ended up by breaking it down and discovering each step.
 When taking this challenge on myself, the code I produced was different and is in the next section with more explanation, but we do have a working function that will convert a string to an integer without using the built in parsing method.

 ## Final Code

 ### Dart
-In Dart, I made 2 versions, a naive version (the function starting with unsafe) which assumes we are being passed a valid input as a string.
+In Dart, I made 2 versions, a naive version (the function named `unsafeParseInt`) which assumes we are being passed a valid input as a string.
 The second does checks to ensure they are all numbers and if it encounters anything not in that range, it returns null instead.
 This was my chosen error handling method as I also set myself the further challenge of not allowing myself to assign a variable directly and do it all with method chaining.
 It makes the code much harder to read but was a fun [code golf](https://en.wikipedia.org/wiki/Code_golf) challenge to myself.

 ```java
 const AsciiZero = 48;